Playing for Time (film): Casting controversy

 The producer Linda Yellen was determined to cast Redgrave in the lead role at a time when the actress was facing protests from Jewish organizations for her criticism of Zionism and her pro-Palestinian position.
 Subsequently, security was required at rehearsals and Yellen's office was broken into.
 There were further complications when Fénelon herself appeared on CBS's 60 Minutes arguing against Redgrave's casting and suggested Jane Fonda or Liza Minnelli as a replacement.
 During the production Fénelon continued to criticize Redgrave's politics on her speaking tours across the USA.
 Actresses on the project had also been contacted with the view of making a statement against Redgrave's casting.
 They refused and instead released a press release denouncing blacklisting and expressed their desire to work with Redgrave.

 As a result of Redgrave's political views, the film was initially banned in Israel, although she appealed to Jordan's culture minister to buy the rights to the film to show on Jordanian television.
 She wished that both Arabs and Israelis should have the opportunity to see the film.

 Reception

 Playing for Time was praised by critics and garnered several awards and nominations; It was the most viewed prime time program on United States television for the week of its release in 1980, with a rating of 26.2, watched in 20.4 million homes.

+The show earned a 35% viewing share in Los Angeles, winning its timeslot.